FAQ

 Attorneys.

 This FAQ outlines how attorneys and law firms collaborate with Beplace in financing transactions.
-It includes information on attorney-led engagements and legal coordination.
+It includes information on engagement and communication.

 Can attorneys or law firms engage Beplace on behalf of a client?